sander76/clipstick/README.md

 - The automatic casting of input variables.
 - The powerful validation capabilities.
-- Docstrings as cli documentation
+- Docstrings as cli documentation.

 ## Installation